List of early skyscrapers

-This list of early skyscrapers details a range of tall, commercial buildings built between 1880 and the 1930s, predominantly in the United States cities of New York and Chicago, but also across the rest of the U.S. and in many other parts of the world.
+This list of early skyscrapers details a range of tall, commercial buildings built between 1880 and the 1930s, predominantly in the United States cities of New York City and Chicago, but also across the rest of the U.S. and in many other parts of the world.

 The first skyscrapers (1880–1899)

 United States

 New York's "Newspaper Row", showing skyscrapers built in the late 19th century: (l. to r.)
 World Building, Tribune Building, 150 Nassau Street, and the Times Building.